 As a bonus, there is a 1080p/30fps super steady mode which gives amazing results by stabilizing the footage (almost as good as a gimbal) optically and digitally at the same time.
 Definitely useful when you want to keep things steady while you move and you don’t have the luxury of a gimbal.

-So, does Samsung S10 lets you shoot like a pro without being a pro?
+So, does Samsung S10 let you shoot like a pro without being a pro?
 Not, exactly.
-No phone or application will ever do that but asking something more realistic like “is the Samsung S10 able to capture pro grade photos when you actually know what you are doing?”
-And the answer is maybe, depending on the application.
+No phone or application will ever do that, but asking something more realistic like “is the Samsung S10 able to capture pro grade photos when you actually know what you are doing?”
+And the answer is maybe, depending on the application and your expectations (do you need a smartphone or a camera?).

 Trip & Trail is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.